When Something Isn’t Right

 A workplace investigation is a formal process of looking into an issue that has arisen on the job in order to collect the evidence needed to determine what happened.

 The goal is to come to an unbiased conclusion about the facts so management can determine whether any laws or workplace policies were violated, what actions to take in response, and how similar incidents might be prevented in the future.

 Why might you need one?

-An investigation is appropriate whenever there is an alleged violation of workplace policies or laws.
+Workplace investigations are appropriate whenever there are alleged violations of workplace policies or laws.
 Some common areas include:

 - Sexual harassment

 - Safety violations

 - Substance abuse

 For many kinds of allegations, including those concerning safety or discrimination, an employer even has a legal responsibility to promptly investigate.
 Legal requirements aside, as a conscientious employer, you want to take seriously allegations of anything that might harm your employees and act quickly to redress the issue.